hanpengwang/AssignmentsRcode/README.md

 # Assignment Projects

-##These're assignments for my Econometrics and Investment classes.
+## These are course projects for my Econometrics and Investment classes.

+### for Econometrics class, it covers many aspects such as gauss-markov theorem and generalized least square model etc.

-For Investment one, it includes portfolio optimazation and some models like single index model
+### Investment one, they have more focuses on portfolio optimization and classical financial models with real world assets' data